ankush0699/Retail_Orders/README.md

 ### 1. Month-over-Month (MoM) Sales Comparison for FY 2022 vs FY 2023
 - Compared monthly sales revenue for each month between FY 2022 and FY 2023.
-- Included YoY percentage change and trend indicators (↑, ↓, →).
+- Included YoY percentage change and trend indicators.

 ### 2. Top 5 Products per Region by Revenue
 - Used `ROW_NUMBER()` with `PARTITION BY region` to rank products based on total revenue.